jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for the custom and third-party libraries used throughout the project.

-Read the `libraries` documentation to learn more about the custom libraries developed for this project.
+Read the documentation within the `libraries` folder to learn more about the custom libraries and tests developed for this project.

 ## Project Sketches